bosch-aisecurity-aishield/watchtower/README.md

 2. Refine PII severity assessment with contextual rules for varied levels.
 3. Enhance model vulnerability detection by adding checks for the embedding layer's potential issues.
 4. Integration with Github actions

+## Known Issues

+1. Repositories cloned from GitHub and Hugging Face during watchtower analysis will not be automatically removed post-analysis.
+It is advisable to manually delete these folders found within the 'src' directory.

 ---